Wim Hof Breathing Technique Review (Vs. Buteyko)By Dr. Artour Rakhimov, Alternative Health Educator and Author

-During last years, I got many questions on this site and from my students about the Wim Hof method and his hyperventiltion technique that he uses before cold water immersion.
+During last years, I got many questions on this site and from our NormalBreathing and Buteyko students about the Wim Hof method and his hyperventilation technique that he uses before cold water immersion.
 Here are pages where you can find, in comments, recent questions related to the Wim Hof breathing technique:

 - Deep Breathing Myth